-The six-part HBO docu-series “I’ll Be Gone in the Dark” explores the investigation into a serial rapist and killer, now known as the Golden State Killer, who terrorized California in the 1970s and 1980s.
+During the 1970s and 1980s, a serial rapist and killer, now known as the Golden State Killer, terrorized California and stumped investigators for decades.
 During the 1970s, he had not yet progressed to murder and was known as the East Area Rapist or EAR.
 By the time the EAR had left the Sacramento area for southern California in mid-1979, he had committed 50 home-invasion rapes.

-One of these victims, who is frequently interviewed on the HBO series, is Kris Pedretti.
+One of these victims, who has been very outspoken about her experience, is Kris Pedretti.
 Pedretti was the 10th victim of the Golden State Killer, back when he was known as the East Area Rapist.
 Where is Pedretti today?

 Pedretti Was the 10th Victim of the EAR & Was Only 15 Years Old at the Time